Vollotto/permcrawl/README.md

 androguard needs to be installed

-Necessary directory structure (already created) when cloning: for logs a "log" directory must exist in the base directory
+Necessary directory structure (already created when cloning): for logs a "log" directory must exist in the base directory
 for json files an "out" directory must exist in the base directory
 for html reports the directory structure <some_out_directory>/reports/ must exist